 Thursday, May 3, 2012

-The Future of Organize Labor may no longer be in the Democratic Party and if they want.
-To remain a major force in American Politics.
-May have to look at some of these Progressive Third Parties and even work to form a large Third Party.
-That will stand for its interests and members and will go to bat for them.
-Because Democrats now are much more broader party and no longer anti Private Enterprise and use that rhetoric.
-Outside of the Progressive Caucus.
+The future of organized labor may no longer be in the Democratic Party.
+And if they want to remain a major force in American politics, may have to look at some of these so-called progressive third- parties and even work to form a large third-party.
+That will stand for it's interests and members and will go to bat for them.
+Because Democrats now are much more broader party and no longer anti- private enterprise and use that rhetoric outside of the Progressive Caucus and Occupy Wall Street.

 I'm not that familiar with Right Wing Commentator Bill Whittle.
 Other then a few videos I've seen about him the last few days.
 And before that I had never heard of him.
 But he seems to be a spokesperson for the Tea Party Movement or one of its followers.
 From what I've picked up about him and he uses its rhetoric.
 The Welfare State is Marxist Socialist etc, Progressive Democrats want a Socialist takeover of America.
 And that the Tea Party prevented this from happening in the 2010 Mid Terms.
 This is how the Tea Party talks and as I've blogged before.
 The Tea Party could've been something big, had they been an actual Classical Conservative Movement.
 That was in the business of returning the Republican Party back to Reagan Conservatism.
 And had not of gotten in bed with Religious and Neoconservatives, with an Economic Libertarian message.
 But that wanted to put new limits on how Americans lived they're lives.
 They've now become Big Government Republicans, which is how Rep. Michelle Bachmann came to National Exposure in 2011.
 And why she ran for President in 2011.
 She's a Big Government Republican that wants to put new restrictions on how people live they're own lives.